-This is one of my all-time favorite fish recipes, and while I designed it for California white seabass, it is especially good with sturgeon — or any firm fish.
+Greek fish with honey and ouzo is one of my all-time favorite fish recipes, and while I designed it for California white seabass, it is especially good with sturgeon — or any firm fish.

-The recipe’s origins are Greek, and it has everything you could ask for: A crispy crust, tender fish, a hit of sweetness from the honey and a blast of salty umami from the Worcestershire sauce.
+This has everything you could ask for: A crispy crust, tender fish, a hit of sweetness from the honey and a blast of salty umami from the Worcestershire sauce.

 Sturgeon and other firm, meaty fish such as white seabass, swordfish, shark or tuna can be tricky to cook.
 If you cook them a minute too long, they can get dry and impossibly dense.
 The texture of these fish is really more like beef than fish, and in fact sturgeon was once called “white beef” back in the early 1900s.